-Another way to move units and stack, even simpler (and much better if you plan to move on very long distances), is to select the stack (see 1 below, the NKVD unit in the red circle), then right click on it (mouse pointer change to an horizontal arrow, see in yellow square in Illustration 9.10 below).
+Another way to move units and stack, even simpler (and much better if you plan to move on very long distances), is to select the stack (see below, the NKVD unit in the red circle), then right click on it (mouse pointer change to a horizontal arrow, see in yellow square in Illustration 9.10 below).
 The map will show various colored filters indicated every region in range (light blue green color 2), regions you can reach but cannot enter because of overstacking (in purple color 3) and region you can reach but where your move will trigger a battle (orange color 4) because region is currently enemy.
+Then (left) click on destination region and the move is immediately implemented.